adithyarao3103/Schwinger-Model/readme.md

 We then also discuss various methods to approximate the ground state of the system, such as [variational method to find the separable product state approximation for ground state](#variational-approximation-of-ground-state---seperable-product-state-approximation), [variational method to find the MPS approximation for the ground state](#variational-approximation-of-ground-state---matrix-product-state) and [adiabatic quantum evolution to obtain the ground state](#adiabatic-quantum-evolution) of the model for different bare mass.

 We also measure the fidelity of the approximate ground states with the exact ground state, and the phase transitions of the system.
+Then we also study the real-time dynamics of particle density, half-chain entanglement entropy and electric fields for the [ground state of the Schwinger model](#real-time-dynamics-of-the-ground-state-of-the-schwinger-model).

 Further, I am working on implementing a [PINN which can be trained to obtain the ground state of the system](#pinn-for-finding-the-ground-state).
 Preliminarily, I have obtained the phase transition as expected, but there are deviations from the expected values at positive bare masses.